 \subsection{Additional investigation and further experiments}

-Our investigation of UCNN was extended in several directions, which due to lack of space we enclose in short.
+Our investigation of UCNN was extended in several directions, which, due to lack of space, we enclose in short.
 First, we experimented on a second test-case, IEEE-RTS79, that was modified in spirit that is similar to the modifications described in Section \ref{sec:UCNN_experiments}.
 The results exhibit practically identical behavior for both networks in all simulations.
-In order to achieve the same low-error results as reported in Figures \ref{fig:UCNN_costs} and \ref{fig:train_size}, a training set size that is roughly 2.5 larger was required for IEEE-RTS96 compared to IEEE-RTS79.
+To achieve the same low-error results as reported in Figures \ref{fig:UCNN_costs} and \ref{fig:train_size}, a training set size that is roughly 2.5 smaller was enough for IEEE-RTS79 compared to IEEE-RTS96.
 This supports our claim that larger networks require more pre-computation.

-Second, we compared our method to N-1 secured UC; the difference is primarily in run-time.
-Adding N-1 security constraints results in accurate solution times that are an order of magnitude larger than the non N-1 case, whereas the UCNN run-time remains unchanged as expected.
+Second, we compared our method to N-1 secured UC; the difference is primarily in runtime.
+Adding N-1 security constraints results in accurate solution times that are an order of magnitude larger than the non N-1 case, whereas the UCNN runtime remains unchanged as expected.
 We therefore achieve runtime gain of three orders of magnitude with UCNN, rendering the method even stronger for that case.

 Third, in addition to using cost as the sole classification accuracy criterion, we consider a notion of reliability in terms of resiliency to N-1 events; i.e., the fraction of single-line outages on top of a given topology, for which ACPF convergence is obtained.
 When comparing these values for accurate vs. UCNN solutions, we again witness strong correlation and low relative error.